Thank you - The Toxic Exposure Research Act of 2015 becomes law.

 New VA Complaint Hotline Open for Business

 On June 1, 2017, President Trump’s promised White House VA Veterans’ Complaint Hotline went live.
-The hotline is intended to provide veterans with an avenue to report problems with and
+The hotline is intended to provide veterans with an avenue to report problems with and complaints about the

 Department of Veterans Affairs (VA)